 Fix #2 Check Your Spectrum Account

 Your Spectrum router may show a flashing red status even when there are issues with the account.
-For instance, if your account with Spectrum has been suspended or deactivated, it cannot be used to connect to the internet.
+For instance, if your Spectrum account has been suspended or deactivated, it cannot be used to connect to the internet.
 For the router, it is equal to any other reason not to connect to the internet.

 Once again, you can seek professional support from Spectrum to understand whether there is an issue with your Spectrum account.